masuday/Blupf90TutorialStandard/mrode_c11ex112_mixed_snp.md

 OPTION solv_method FSPAK
 ~~~~~

 In the above parameter file, we defined 10 SNP effects as a group of random effects.
-The covariances
-among the effects are 0 so all the SNP effects are independent to each other.
-This description is
-equivalent to separately define each SNP effect (i.e. 10 `RANDOM_GROUP` blocks).
-A user can confirm that
-these 2 parameter files produce the same results.
+The covariances among the effects are 0 so all the SNP effects are independent to each other.
+This description is equivalent to separately define each SNP effect (that is 10 `RANDOM_GROUP` blocks).
+A user can confirm that these 2 parameter files produce the same results.

 Solutions
 ---------

 We should carefully look at the results shown in the textbook (p.185).
-The solutions from the
-weighted analysis seem inaccurate.
-The solutions come from the analysis with EDC (column
-5) and the results are not correct.
-The correct weight is the inverse of EDC (column 7), and the
-following solutions in our analysis should be correct.
+The solutions from the weighted analysis seem inaccurate.
+The solutions come from the analysis with EDC (column 5) and the results are not correct.
+The correct weight is the inverse of EDC (column 7), and the following solutions in our analysis should be correct.

 ~~~~~{language=text caption="solutions"}
 trait/effect level  solution